HarishKM7/aws-unused-iam-reporter/README.md

-# aws-unused-iam-reporter
+# AWS Unused IAM Reporter

-Get a daily email report of unused IAM users &amp; access keys.
+AWS SAM app to get a daily email report of unused IAM users and access keys.

+Available on the AWS Serverless App Repo!